ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: No Mercy

-Your outgoing Physical damage is increased by 10%.
+Your P-Potency for damage is increased by 10.
 Every time you deal a Critical Hit or better, you gain 3 [Enmity] points.

 ### Status: Oil

-You take double After-Armor damage from fire.
+Incoming fire damage Potency is increased by 100.

 ### Status: Old